jayantsharma/big-data-exploration-using-TitanDB-Spark-Hadoop/README.md

 We walk through the strategy in detail explaining the reasons for our choices alongwith any nuances with the help of text as well as code.

 ### General Strategy
-1. Read XML files from HDFS using Spark, filter out the data of interest and write to CSV again in HDFS.
+1. Read XML files from HDFS using Spark, filter in the data of interest and write to HDFS again in CSV format.
-2. Use BulkLoaderVertexProgram (running over Spark) to digest the resulting CSV file and add nodes to graph.
+2. Use BulkLoaderVertexProgram (running over Spark) to digest the resulting CSV files and add nodes to the graph.

 ### Detailed Example for User nodes
 #### Convert Data to CSV using Spark